ebabcock/BycatchEstimatorStan/docs/articles/UserGuide.md

 for the Bayesian version is at
 <https://ebabcock.github.io/BycatchEstimatorStan/>.

+The code requires either cmdstanr (Gabry et al. (2025)) or rstan (Stan Development Team (2025)) to run the MCMC algorithm, preferably cmdstanr.
+You must install cmdstanr before you install BycatchEstimatorStan, following the instructions here <https://mc-stan.org/cmdstanr/>.

-To install, use the following code:
+To install BycatchEstimatorStan, use the following code:

 ``` r
 # install.packages("devtools")